oktadev/okta-blog/_source/_posts/2021-01-11-microprofile-graphql.md

 ## Add Groups and UPN Claims To Default Authorization Server

 To enable role-based authorization, as well as to meet MicroProfile's requirements for the JWT, you need to add two claims mappings to your default Okta authorization server: a **groups** claim and a **upn** claim.
-The **groups** claim mapping is what maps Okta’s groups to the role-based authorization in MicroProfile.
-The **upn** claim is required by MicroProfile and you’ll get an invalid token error without it.
-This is the “user principal name” as defined in [the documentation](https://www.eclipse.org/community/eclipse_newsletter/2017/september/article2.php).
+The **groups** claim mapping is what maps Okta's groups to the role-based authorization in MicroProfile.
+The **upn** claim is required by MicroProfile and you'll get an invalid token error without it.
+This is the "user principal name" as defined in [the documentation](https://www.eclipse.org/community/eclipse_newsletter/2017/september/article2.php).

 From the top menu of the Okta developer dashboard, go to **API** and select **Authorization Servers**.